chancehudson/lattices/hidden_r1cs/README.md

 - `AwBw = Cw`: R1CS. `A`, `B`, `C` are matrices with `m` rows and `n` columns. `m =` number of constraints. `n =` number of variables. `w = ` witness (aka program variables).
 - `AwBw = sCw - E`: Relaxed R1CS (aka RR1CS aka R3CS).
 As above. `s =` scalar variable, `E = ` vector of dimension `m`.

 Relaxed R1CS adds a constraint to the consistency of the system itself.
 A scalar constraint on the witness is, in some cases, an effective way to constrain a witness.
 Consider the case where variables are relatively independent, breaking a 32 bit scalar constraint may be < 2^50 work.
-However, this can be accounted for at the arithmetrization level but adding non-sparse safety constraints.
+However, this can be accounted for at the arithmetization level by adding non-sparse safety constraints.

-A vector of `k` safety constraints may be introduced.
-Each constraint is applied to all witness variables.
-This constrains equality of each variable with itself.

-Each constraint may be modeled as a vector containing non-identity scalars.
-The vector is appended to the R1CS `A` and `C` matrices, a zero vector is appended to the `B` matrix.
+A vector of safety constraints may be introduced.
+Each constraint is a vector containing non-identity scalars.
+The vector is appended to the R1CS `A` and `C` matrices, and a zero vector is appended to the `B` matrix.

 Indeed this can be applied to sparse R1CS instances by ensuring some minimum number of variables are constrained in non-additive ways.